Discover Student Loans Review

 All graduate-level student loans from Discover have a repayment term of 20 years.
 This long repayment term allows for lower monthly payments as compared to shorter terms and borrowers can still pay off the loan early without penalty.

 Fees and Loan Limits

-Like Discover undergraduate private loans, borrowers are not required to pay prepayment penalties, application, origination, or funding fees.
+Like Discover undergraduate private loans, borrowers are not required to pay application, origination, or funding fees.
 Loan limits are up to the school-certified total cost of attendance, and the minimum to borrow is $1,000.